karol-bisztyga/soroban-test/README.md

 I know once this limit is exceeeded, the transaction will hang forever.
 I performed transactions that would have 80_000_000 - 96_000_000 and still hang (die).

+In this example the cpu instructions value is 86_828_462 and the transaction hangs indefinitely.

 ## Note

 I realize that Soroban has some constraints and we cannot run everything there.
 The point is, these constraints are too strict for us to successfully implement desired functionalities.